jasmine/jasmine.github.io/_faq/general/002_versions.md

 patch release of `jasmine-core` does not require a corresponding patch release of `jasmine`, or vice versa.

+`jasmine-browser-runner` versions differently because it's newer and not as mature as `jasmine-core`.
+Its version numbers are not related to `jasmine-core` version numbers.
+It declares `jasmine-core` as a peer dependency.
+Recent versions of `yarn` and `npm` will automatically install a compatible version of `jasmine-core` for you, or you can specify a version by adding it as a direct dependency of your package.

 Jasmine generally treats loss of support for a browser, Node version, Ruby version, or Python version as a breaking change requiring a major version number change.
 The exceptions to this are language versions that are past end